Political Science 3300

 Evans/The

-Rationality and Femininity of Mary Wollstonecraft and Jane Austen (pdf)
+and Femininity of Mary Wollstonecraft and Jane Austen (pdf)

-Rachel Evans examines "the subordination of women by a construction of
+Rachel Evans examines "the subordination of women by a

-thinking subjects."
-In their writings, Mary Wollstonecraft and
+[regarded as] rational thinking subjects."
+In their

-Jane Austen enabled women to position themselves as rational thinking
+position themselves as rational thinking beings.

 Web Sites Of Interest: